-The roots of R4U go back to November 2013 when a number of residents groups met to agree how they could best work together to represent communities across Uttlesford district.
-These groups met under the clouds of a failing district Local Plan where decisions on new housing were being made for non-transparent political reasons rather than following the evidence for where was the best location.
+The roots of R4U go back to 2011 and the formation of a number of independent and unconnected residents’ groups.
+Over the following 2 years a number of the residents groups met and agreed how they could best work together to represent communities across Uttlesford district.
+These groups connected under the clouds of a failing district Local Plan where decisions on new housing were being made for non-transparent reasons rather than following the evidence for where were the best locations.

-At the time the Local Plan proposed a new settlement at Elsenham and Henham and the rest of the housing dispersed around the existing towns of Saffron Walden and Great Dunmow, and a number of villages in the district.
+At the time the Conservative draft Local Plan proposed a new settlement at Elsenham and Henham and the rest of the housing dispersed around the existing towns of Saffron Walden and Great Dunmow, and a number of villages in the district.
 There was almost nothing proposed in the way of new infrastructure, such as roads and schools.
-The groups were unhappy with this situation because public opinion, need and evidence was being ignored.
+The groups were unhappy with this situation because public opinion, housing need and evidence were being ignored.

 Nov 2013: Residents Coalition Pressure Group

-The resdients’ coalition agreed a series of united aims:
+The residents’ coalition agreed a series of united aims:

 - The Local Plan development process be stopped and the current draft plan discarded.